 Clean Air Delivery Rate (CADR) indicates how efficiently each air purifier can process air at its highest speed — a higher CADR indicates a more efficient device.

 Finally, take a look at the noise level for each air purifier, as some are louder than others.
 They can range from 15 to 75 decibels (dB) — the lower the noise level, in decibels, the quieter the machine.
-If you’re a light sleeper and you plan to run your it at night, you may want to opt for a
+If you’re a light sleeper and you plan to run it at night, you may want to opt for a

 quieter air purifier.